SahilWagh1/AttendEASE/README.md

 ## Usage

-1. Run the **'main.py'** file to start the attendance system.
+1. Run the **'main.py'** file to start the AttendEASE attendance system.
-2. The system will use your webcam to detect and recognize faces in real-time.
+2. The system will utilize your webcam to detect and recognize faces in real-time.
-3. If a recognized face is detected, the system will mark the attendance with the current date and time.
+3. When a recognized face is detected, the system will mark the attendance with the current date and time.
-4. The attendance details will be stored in a CSV file named **'attendance.csv'**.
+4. Attendance details will be stored in a CSV file named **'attendance.csv'**.
 5. To access the admin panel, click on the "Admin" button.
 6. You will be prompted to enter your login credentials.
 7. Once logged in, you can add or delete photos of employees or students.